New Found Glory: Maturity into later albums (2006–2009)

 From the Screen to Your Stereo Part II, the band's follow-up to From the Screen to Your Stereo – a full-length album, containing 11 songs plus one bonus track for the Japanese edition and iTunes – was released on September 18, 2007, via Drive-Thru Records.
 The first and only single from the album was "Kiss Me", which would become the band's last charting single.
 The music video can be viewed on MySpace.
 In March 2008, a compilation named Hits was released.
-Two previously unreleased songs, "Situations" and "Constant Static," are also featured on the album.
+Two previously unreleased songs, "Situations" and "Constant Static", are also featured on the album.
 This was their last release on Drive-Thru/Geffen before signing with independent labels, Bridge Nine Records and Epitaph Records.
 In April 2008, the band released a new EP Tip of the Iceberg on CD, 7-inch and through digital music outlets on Bridge 9 Records containing both new material that paid homage to their melodic hardcore influences.
-The CD also included an extra disc from The International Superheroes of Hardcore, named Takin' It Ova!.
+The CD also included an extra disc from the band's side project, the International Superheroes of Hardcore, named Takin' It Ova!.

-Their sixth studio album, Not Without a Fight, was released on March 10, 2009, and was produced by Mark Hoppus.
+Their seventh studio album, Not Without a Fight, was released on March 10, 2009, and was produced by Mark Hoppus.
 It was released through the band's new label, Epitaph Records.
 Hoppus has said that during recording, they had felt like a different band altogether.
 The lead single from the album was called "Listen to Your Friends".
 The music video for the song was filmed in Los Angeles.
 The single was released December 23, 2008, in the US & a day earlier in the UK, both via iTunes & AmazonMP3.
 Following the album's release, the quintet set out on the "Not Without a Fight Tour" with support from Set Your Goals, Bayside and Shai Hulud.